Set up Dutch BV Company | Netherlands Incorporation Services

 Assisting entrepreneurs with compliance

-Intercompany Solutions has specialized in assisting and setting up Holland BV companies for foreign entrepreneurs.
+Intercompany Solutions has specialized in assisting and setting up BV Netherlands for foreign entrepreneurs.
 Possible services are: Appointing a corporate secretary who manages activities such as acquiring a local bank account, apply for an EORI number or maintaining the company documents.
 The director(s) and/or board of the company are responsible for fulfilling the tax obligations and maintaining of proper accounting.
 The Netherlands BV company needs to file VAT tax returns, either quarterly or monthly.

 Annual reporting requirements for Dutch BV’s